Skip to content

 County: Cumberland

-The Eastern Trail, another of Maine’s East Coast Greenway components, is a beloved multiuse pathway that is being developed to connect communities along a 65-mile corridor from the New Hampshire border in Kittery to Bug Light Park in South Portland.
+The Eastern Trail, another of Maine’s East Coast Greenway components and Hall of Fame trail, is a beloved multiuse pathway that is being developed to connect communities along a 65-mile corridor from the New Hampshire border in Kittery to Bug Light Park in South Portland.
 Today, 22 of those miles are open in safe, off-road sections, like the trail through beautiful Scarborough Marsh.
 In the nearby Scarborough Marsh Audubon Center, you can learn about the surrounding wildlife or rent kayaks.

 The last 5-mile section of the trail—which leads to Bug Light, a historical lighthouse on the Portland Harbor—is known locally as the South Portland Greenbelt Walkway and passes by the site of a Lovell Arms factory that produced 10,000 “Lovell Diamond” bicycles a year at its peak in the late 1890s.